Tureckiy-zart/TUI/docs/architecture/FOUNDATION_LIFECYCLE_PROCESS_INDEX.md

 ## Lifecycle Steps Overview

-The Foundation component lifecycle consists of steps that must be completed in sequence (Steps 1-10 including mandatory Step 7.5, Steps 11-12, Step 13).
+The Foundation component lifecycle consists of steps that must be completed in sequence (Steps 1-10 including mandatory Steps 7.5 and 7.6, Steps 11-12, Step 13).
 Each step has explicit exit criteria and verification requirements.

 **Lifecycle Structure:**

 The Foundation component lifecycle is structured in three phases:

-1. **Architectural Validation (Steps 1-10, including Step 7.5):** Component structure, compliance, and architectural rules (including Foundation Enforcement verification)
+1. **Architectural Validation (Steps 1-10, including Steps 7.5 and 7.6):** Component structure, compliance, and architectural rules (including Foundation Enforcement verification and ESLint scope governance)
 2. **Quality Gates (Steps 11-12):** Storybook and Testing — BLOCKING requirements
 3. **Foundation Lock (Step 13):** Formal locking after all validations and quality gates pass